marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

   * independent of compiler optimizations
 * qmake: either release build or debug build (dog slow?)

-* to verify if your applcation or library has debug symboles:
+* to verify if your application or library has debug symbols:
   * use your debugger; GDB's info shared
   * objdump
 * build code and  dependencies with debug support:
-  * Qt: conigure -debug
+  * Qt: configure -debug
   cmake: cmake -DCMAKE_BUILD_TYPE=Debug (relwithdebinfo)
-* or invole the compiler with gcc/clang -o -g
+* or invoke the compiler with gcc/clang -o -g

 * profile option: is just release with debug symbols on top
 * release is completely useless, because you can run it, but don't get the information if something faulty happens

 ## rr
-* showing "lab_cache" exmplae application: displaying delta of sines
+* showing "lab_cache" example application: displaying delta of sines
-* conditional breakpoint maybe as first try to figure out why the plot is so distorted aftre resizing
+* conditional breakpoint maybe as first try to figure out why the plot is so distorted after resizing
 * he uses gdb: start&attach, set bp and edit with "cond 1 (original -cached) > 1. breaks with original 0.12 and cached -3e+19 -> out of range excess
 * without tools: essentially restart the application in case you want to find the previous values ... a nightmare -> therefore we want to be able to jump back in time
-*  rr very closely related to gdb, but also differnt
+*  rr very closely related to gdb, but also different
 * rr should be properly integrated into visual studio
 * time travel debugging tool for x86 linux
 * records the whole application runtime
-* ehances gdb by allowing fast reverse execution
+* enhances gdb by allowing fast reverse execution
 * can be used to record non deterministic failures and replay them deterministically
-* low overhed (~1.2 slowdown)
+* low overhead (~1.2 slowdown)
-* really shines when a failure occurs randomlny, once in a hundred runs
+* really shines when a failure occurs randomly, once in a hundred runs
-* rr explots the performance measuring unit: works with intel and kernel >= 3.5 and amd zen
+* rr exploits the performance measuring unit: works with intel and kernel >= 3.5 and amd zen
 * works in VmWare in case of performance counters are virtualized
 * ARM architecture not supported
 * the tracefiles can get quite large; for the few seconds of the lab-app it was 6 Mibyte
 * he does a replay and the "reverse-next" to see that the index is 1032; but it should be a maximum of 1000.
-  * so where is the m_values buffer created? hardware watchpoint (!) -> he finds the location this bufer is initiaoized; but just with lenght 1000!
+  * so where is the m_values buffer created? hardware watchpoint (!) -> he finds the location this buffer is initialized; but just with length 1000!
   * creating "checkpoints" to jump between different locations
 * "so it is less code, so it is already better y defininition"
 * replaced then the raw buffer with a std::vector